Squier Classic Vibe Telecaster 50s Review

 Conclusion And Final Thoughts

-There are many great electric guitars in the under $500 price range available these days that play and sound great.
+There are many great electric guitars in this price range available these days that play and sound great.
 The Squier Classic Vibe is well worth the money for sure!

 The build quality, solid materials, cut away, electronics, sound and the vintage vibe just to name a few, are all top shelf and great quality.

-This guitar is as close you will get to a Fender Vintage Style Telecaster without dropping a lot more money!
-We recommend this guitar for beginners and seasoned players as its fantastic for the money.
+This guitar is as close you will get to a Fender Vintage Style Telecaster without spending more!
+We recommend this guitar for anyone, even seasoned players, as it is fantastic for the money.

 Fender has been re-producing some great guitars with their Squier brand guitars.